 Here are a few items you should consider when looking for a personal injury attorney to handle your case.

 Hire an Attorney with Significant Trial Experience

-When you have a personal injury claim, especially one that involved a company or commercial entity, it is important that you hire an attorney that has a trial record.
+When you have a personal injury claim, especially one that involves a company or commercial entity, it is important that you hire an attorney that has a trial record.

-It should go without saying that an attorney who is at home in the courtroom and has a history of securing record breaking verdicts knows how to build a strong case.
+It should go without saying that an attorney who is at-home in the courtroom and has a history of securing record breaking verdicts knows how to build a strong case.
 More than that, having an attorney who is known for securing favorable verdicts in the courtroom can deter the insurance company from going to trial at all.
-They often feel the safer options is to settle out of court than risk legal fees on a trial that could result in them paying out even more in damages.
+They often feel the safer option is to settle out of court rather than risk legal fees on a trial that could result in them paying out even more in damages.

 Hire an Attorney Who Has Access to Top Expert Witnesses

 Expert witnesses are essential in commercial vehicle cases as they possess specialized knowledge and can provide unique insight into the rules, regulations, and events related to your collision.